 The working language in the teaching and training programme is English.

-In addition to at least a minimum wage, the organisation agrees to pay 90% of the programme’s tuition fee (9900 euro in 2019) and the trainee’s commuting expenses, including lecture days.
-Candidates pay 75 euro registration fee (37,50 with early bird discount before September 10, 2018).
+In addition to at least a minimum wage, the organisation agrees to pay 90% of the programme’s tuition fee (10.400 euro in 2020) and the trainee’s commuting expenses, including lecture days.
+Candidates pay 75 euro registration fee (37,50 with early bird discount before September 11, 2019).
 The registration is valid for two selection attempts.
-Once you are selected for the programme, the registration fee is deducted from trainees own contribution (10% of the fee) to the programme.
-The own contribution then comes down to 925 euro when paid in 2 instalments, or 900 euro in full when paid before February 1, 2019.
+Once you are selected for the programme, the registration fee is deducted from trainee’s own contribution (10% of the fee) to the programme.
+The own contribution then comes down to 950 euro.

 In case the own contribution would exclude you from participation, contact AMID to see if you are eligible for the diversity fund.
 Note that this fund is only open to a small number of outstanding trainees contributing to the diversity of AMID trainees and for whom participation to the programme is impossible under the current rules and (financial) conditions.